Trokendi XR™ (Topiramate)

 How does Trokendi XR work?

 The precise way Trokendi XR works to prevent migraine is unknown.
-It is thought that the medication blocks sodium channels and increases the activity of neurotransmitters in the brain.
+It is thought that the medication blocks sodium channels and increases the activity of certain neurotransmitters in the brain.
 This likely inhibits some of the receptors in nerve cells, which reduce electrical activity and contribute to the development of migraine.

 What are the possible side effects of Trokendi XR?